SysKitTeam/docs-insights/product-updates/insights1-release-note.md

 ![Performance](#img/performance.png)

-## Alerts and Notifications – See what has been going on while you weren’t looking
+## Alerts and Notifications – See what has been going on while you weren't looking
 To keep up with potential bottlenecks and problems detected in your environment, we created the Alerts tab.
 Here you can __track down all performance alerts, Event Viewer entries you marked as potentially interesting and problematic, and the results of SharePoint status inspections__.
 SharePoint status alerts can help you detect if your Central Administration and most important site collection on the farm are inaccessible, or if the SharePoint Timer service has stopped working.